Chowdhury-DSP/chowdsp_wdf/README.md

 RCLowpass<xsimd::batch<double>> myFilter; // instantiate the WDF to process an XSIMD type!
 ```

+If you are using `chowdsp_wdf` with XSIMD, please remember to abide by the XSIMD license.

 ## Resources

 The design and implementation of the library were discussed on The Audio Programmer